khan0617/Room-Brightness-Sensor/README.md

-# EE3102-Microcontroller
+# Light-Sensing Microcontroller
-Source files for Microcontroller code used in EE3102 (Fall 2021) At the University of Minnesota.
-This works by taking in digital voltage data
-(from an ADC chip communicated over SPI), extracts the voltage data from the 32-bit chunk sent over, converts this voltage value relative to a current output of a photodiode, and then displays this value (between 0 and 5 microAmps) on an LCD screen using I2C
+This project involved creating a battery-powered embedded system which uses a photodiode at the beginning of the signal chain.
+The photodiode produces a current when light is shined on it.
+We fed this to a transresistance amplifier, outputting a voltage from the amplifier.
+From there, we used an RC filter circuit to cut off frequencies higher than 100hz.
+We verified this using LTSpice noise simulations.
+From there, the RC filter's output is passed to an analog-to-digital converter (ADC).
+The ADC converts the voltage into 32-bit data words, which are accessed using SPI.
+To read the data, we configured a PIC microcontroller as the master device, and polled the ADC appropriately.
+After reading the SPI data, we convert it back to its current repreentation in microamps, and use the I2C protocol to display this on an LCD screen.
+This repository stores the microcontroller code and configuration used to accomplish this.

 The microcontroller used was a Microchip PIC24FV32KA302, and the pinout is shown in ![Screenshot of Pinout](./pic24fv_pinout.PNG) <br />
-This repo is for archival purposes. main.c details the everything that is done (in order) in the comments.
-This microcontroller was used in combination with a custom built PCB.
+main.c details the everything that is done (in order) in the comments.
+This microcontroller was used in combination with a custom built, battery-powered PCB in a 3D printed enclosure.